-In this context, population growth and rising rural-urban migration exacerbate urbanisation as a global megatrend and the urgency for sustainable urban development.
-In conflict regions, there is a growing need for the reconstruction of infrastructure and cultural heritage.
-This all equates with a high demand for skilled workers in the construction sector.
-Large-volume infrastructure measures in particular, often funded by regional development banks, offer great potential for work-based training of the local population.
-However, this is not yet adequately utilised.
-International construction companies are often unable to find skilled workers on local labour markets and instead draw on their own staff, often from third countries.
+Infrastructure programmes offer great potential for work-based training and employment of the local population; however, this is not yet adequately utilised.
+International construction companies are often unable to find skilled workers on local labour markets and instead draw on their own staff from third countries.

-The prerequisites for using infrastructure programmes as a practical training location have been improved.
+The prerequisites for using infrastructure programmes as a practical training location in the partner countries have been improved.